-The company pays the full cost of your basic short-term disability (STD) coverage, basic life insurance and business travel accident (BTA) insurance.
-If you are eligible, the company pays the full cost of any company contributions to RAYSIP (including company-matching contributions and any applicable contributions from the SLRC program).

-- You and the company share the cost of your medical coverage (including HSAs), vision coverage, dental coverage and the Employee Assistance Program. - You pay the full cost of employee optional life insurance; optional spouse and/ or dependent child(ren) life insurance; accidental death and dismemberment (AD&D) insurance; STD Plus coverage; long-term disability (LTD) coverage; occupational LTD coverage (if eligible) and employee contributions to RAYSIP.
+- The company pays the full cost of your basic (75%) short-term disability (STD) coverage, basic life insurance and business travel accident (BTA) insurance.
+If you are eligible, the company pays the full cost of any company contributions to RAYSIP (including company-matching contributions, contributions from the SLRC program and RISP contributions). - You and the company share the cost of your medical coverage (including HSAs), vision coverage, dental coverage and the Employee Assistance Program. - You pay the full cost of employee optional life insurance; optional spouse and/ or dependent child(ren) life insurance; accidental death and dismemberment (AD&D) insurance; the additional 25% of STD coverage if you elect STD Plus (100% option); long-term disability (LTD) coverage; occupational LTD coverage (if eligible) and employee contributions to RAYSIP.
 If you open an FSA(s), your account(s) are funded with your contributions.
-Lastly, if you enroll in any voluntary benefits-e.g., the group legal plan and/or auto/homeowners insurance-you pay the full cost of coverage.
+Lastly, if you enroll in any voluntary benefits-e.g., the group legal plan and/ or auto/homeowners insurance-you pay the full cost of coverage.